karlprieb/pair-swap-script/README.md

 the list should be separated by commas

 Example:

-./pair-swap.sh -a ania,tom,john -f megan,james,sarah
+`$ ./pair-swap.sh -a ania,tom,john -f megan,james,sarah`

+On OXS you could need install `coreutils`:

+`$ brew install coreutils`

+If running with ZSH (Z shell):

+`$ bash pair-swap.sh -a ania,tom,john -f megan,james,sarah`